Solving a Car Dealership’s Inventory Challenge

 CIP teamed up with Dealer Solutions and Design, a premier automotive design firm, as well as Schaefer Systems International, one of the industry leaders in rack and mezzanine storage.

 Together, the team developed and designed a shelf-supported mezzanine that would have plenty of storage capacity on both the lower and upper levels of the service facility.
 In conjunction with the new mezzanine structure, CIP provided a 2,000 pound C-series, or cantilever, material lift.
-The auto parts lift was designed with a 90 degree load configuration to accomodate the limited space on the main shop floor.
+The auto parts lift was designed with a 90 degree load configuration to accommodate the limited space on the main shop floor.
 This lift was also designed to have a 96-inch wide by 90-inch deep carriage so that larger parts could be stored on the upper level.